second hand stair lifts

 The exact price of your own stairlift will depend on many factors.
 A surveyor will need to come around to your home to assess your needs and provide a quote.

-Used curved stairlifts are so much more expensive than straight reconditioned stairlifts because curved stairlifts need to be tailored to the staircase in your own home.
+Used curved stairlifts are much more expensive than straight reconditioned stairlifts because curved stairlifts need to be tailored to the staircase in your home.
 A straight stairlift, by contrast, can be made to fit many different staircases and so can be manufactured in advance.

 When comparing the prices of reconditioned stairlifts from different suppliers, you should also consider the ongoing maintenance and service costs once the first year’s warranty expires.
-It will often be worth paying for an extended warranty or servicing contract to cover call out fees and repairs after the first year has ended.

 The actual cost of using new or reconditioned stairlifts after installation is very low.
 On average, stairlifts cost between £5 and £10 a year in electricity bills to run.